h8r-dev/heighliner-website/docs/04-core_features/stacks/overview.md

 ## What Is Stack?

-Heighliner Stack is a collection of orchestrated plans to one-click setup the development environment.
-You can choose a specific language and framework (Go-Gin, Spring, React, etc) to write your app code.
-Then Heighliner Stack do the rest -- it will orchestrate the infrastructure setup which optimize for your apps with cloud native best practices.
+A Stack is a collection of orchestrated plans to one-command setup the development environment.
+You can choose a specific language and framework (Go-Gin, Spring, React, etc), then Heighliner Stack will orchestrate the infrastructure setup.
+These are automatically optimized for your apps with cloud native best practices.

 ## How Does Stack Work?